Generalize Symbolic Knowledge With Neural Rule Engine: Neural Rule Engine

-\section{Architecture}

-REs benefit NLP in various tasks such as text classification, information extraction, text summarization, which correspond to various models, for example, sequence labeling model, classification model \citep{kaur2014usage}, since they are well-known for high precision and strong interpretability.
-However, REs need to be well designed by human, and have a poor generalization ability.
-Generally, a RE has limited coverage and large amount of REs are needed to support a rule-based system.

-It is worth noting that the learning process of human beings does not rely only on the data (cases) or the logic knowledge, but the combination of them.
+It is worth noting that the learning process of human does not rely on only the data (cases) or the logic knowledge, but the combination of them.
 For example, when a father introduces the concept of bird to his child, he may point to a visual bird (a live one or an image), and tell his child this flying animal with feathers is a bird.
-Given the knowledge of bird and maybe a couple of visual cases, the child becomes capable to recognize a bird.
-Inspired by this, we propose a novel learning strategy to teach models to learn rules like children, where we impart a rule to models at first, and then use a couple of cases to help models generalize the knowledge.
+Given the knowledge of bird and a couple of visual cases, the child becomes capable of recognizing a bird.
+Inspired by this, we propose a novel strategy to teach models to learn rules like children, where we impart a rule to models at first, and then use a couple of cases to help models generalize the knowledge.

-The learning strategy can be widely applied to a variety of tasks.
-As shown in Figure \ref{fig: model_overview}, the output can be a labeled sequence, whose length is the same as the case.
-In this aspect, NRE can be considered as a sequence labeling model for information extraction task.
-Besides, the output sequence can be mapped to a label, where NRE is served as a classification model for text classification task.

-While neural modules are used to perform actions in ``Action Tree'', our purpose is to endow rules the generalization ability and flexibility with neural modules and the neural layout parser, rather than improve existing neural networks.
-Since the proposed system is composed of neural modules, neural layout parser, and symbolic rule, it is called ``neural rule engine''.
+\subsection{Architecture}

+NRE consists of two main components: a set of actions (neural modules or simply mathematical functions) that provide basic operations, and a layout parser (neural networks or predefined algorithms) to predict a specific layout for every RE.
+With this layout, modules are dynamically assembled.
+An overview pipeline of our model is shown in Figure \ref{fig: model_overview}.
 NRE is interpretable and flexible, which can be considered as an ``enhanced'' rule engine.

-We describe the detailed problem definition in \ref{sec: problem definition}, the overview of the model in \ref{sec: overview}, the implementation details of each neural module in \ref{sec: Neural Modules}, and the layout policy in \ref{sec: Layout Policy}.
-In \ref{sec: Training Method}, a staged training method is proposed where we first pretrain modules and the rule parser and then use reinforcement learning to jointly finetune them.
+NRE can be widely applied to a variety of tasks.
+The output can be a labeled sequence, whose length is the same as the case.
+In this situation, NRE can be served for sequence labeling task.
+Besides, NRE can determine whether a case is matched with a rule and output a label for classification task.